 Engineering campus at UW-Madison

-In a college internationally renowned for its research, there also are many opportunities for undergraduate students to work directly with faculty members to propose and conduct research, and to publish and patent their results.
+In a college internationally renowned for its research, you'll have abundant opportunities to contribute.
+As an undergraduate researcher, you can hone your own research skills alongside professors, graduate students and other undergrads.
+You may be able to propose and conduct your own research, and to publish and patent your results!

 —Dean Ian Robertson